Washington Metro: History

 During the 1950s, plans were laid for a massive freeway system in Washington, D.C.
-Harland Bartholomew, who chaired the National Capital Planning Commission, thought that a rail transit system would never be self-sufficient because of low-density land uses and general transit ridership decline.
-The freeway plan subsequently met fierce opposition, and was altered to include a Capital Beltway system plus rail line radials.
-The Beltway received full funding along with additional funding from the Inner Loop Freeway system project that was partially reallocated toward construction of the Metro system.
+Harland Bartholomew, who chaired the National Capital Planning Commission, thought that a rail transit system would never be self-sufficient because of low-density land uses and a general transit ridership decline.
+The freeway plan subsequently met the fierce opposition, and was altered to include a Capital Beltway system plus rail line radials.
+The Beltway received a full funding along with an additional one from the Inner Loop Freeway system project that was partially reallocated toward the construction of the Metro system.

 In 1960, the federal government created the National Capital Transportation Agency to develop a rapid rail system.
-In 1966, a bill creating WMATA was passed by the federal government, the District of Columbia, Virginia, and Maryland, with planning power for the system being transferred to it from the NCTA.
+In 1966, a bill creating WMATA was passed by the federal government and the District of Columbia, Virginia, and Maryland, with a planning power for the system being transferred to it from the NCTA.
 An early proposal map from 1967 was more extensive than what was ultimately approved, with the Red Line's western terminus being in Germantown instead of Shady Grove.

 WMATA approved plans for a 97.2 mi regional system on March 1, 1968.
 The plan consisted of a core regional system, which included the original five Metro lines, as well as several future extensions, many of which were not constructed.
 The first experimental Metro station was built above ground in May 1968 for a cost of $69,000.
 It was 64 × 30 × 17 ft and meant to test construction techniques, lighting, and acoustics before full-scale construction efforts.

 Construction began after a groundbreaking ceremony on December 9, 1969, when WMATA Chairman Frederick Babson, District Mayor Walter Washington, U.S. Secretary of Transportation John A. Volpe, and Maryland Governor Marvin Mandel tossed the first spades of dirt at Judiciary Square.